-If you’ve been following along here for a while, then something you probably already know about me is that I have very strong opinions about desserts being desserts.
-I’d much rather enjoy the real deal from time to time in all its sugary, fatty glory, than suffer some sad dessert imposter that will leave me feeling unfulfilled and reaching for the cookie jar anyways.
+If you've been following along here for a while, then something you probably already know about me is that I have very strong opinions about desserts being desserts.
+I'd much rather enjoy the real deal from time to time in all its delicious sugary, fatty glory, than suffer some sad dessert imposter that will leave me feeling unfulfilled and reaching for the cookie jar anyways.

 You know then, on the few occasions when I have shared things like whole wheat chocolate chip cookies, or brownies made from beans, that it is not because they are healthier versions of their treat analogues, but because they are damn delicious.